MurilloLog/CollabAR/README.md

 **Q: How many users can join simultaneously?**

-A. The system supports theoretically unlimited connections, but practical performance depends on:
+A. The system was tested with 5 simultaneous connections, but practical performance depends on:
 - The PC specifications (CPU/RAM)
 - Network conditions (latency and stability)
 - Drawing complexity (size/detail of shared AR content)